accarniel/FESTIval/docs/index.md

 #
 ### Acknowledgments <!-- TOC omit:true -->

-This project is supported by the grant #2015/26687-8, São Paulo Research Foundation (FAPESP) in Brazil.
-FESTIval is mantained and developed by Anderson Chaves Carniel.
-Supervisor: Prof. Dr. Cristina Dutra de Aguiar Ciferri.
-Collaborator: Prof. Dr. Ricardo Rodrigues Ciferri.
+This project was supported by grant #2015/26687-8, São Paulo Research Foundation (FAPESP) in Brazil (2015-2018).
+FESTIval is mantained and developed by [Anderson Chaves Carniel](https://accarniel.github.io/).

-Research conducted at the University of São Paulo in Brazil
+Research conducted at the University of São Paulo and the Federal University of Technology - Paraná in Brazil.